Harry Day: Stalag Luft III and Oflag XXI-B

-When Stalag Luft I was closed in March 1942, Day and all RAF inmates were transferred to the east compound at the newly built Stalag Luft III at Sagan.
+When Stalag Luft I was closed in March 1942, Day and all RAF inmates were transferred to the east compound at the newly built Stalag Luft III at Sagan (Żagań).
 Here he made a second escape attempt using a forged interpreter's pass.
 While in solitary confinement after that attempt, he tried a third escape but was again recaptured.

-In October 1942, Day was sent to Oflag XXI-B at Schubin where in March 1943 he escaped through the latrine tunnel with William Ash, Peter Stevens, Aidan Crawley and others.
+In October 1942, Day was sent to Oflag XXI-B at Szubin in German-occupied Poland where in March 1943 he escaped through the latrine tunnel with William Ash, Peter Stevens, Aidan Crawley and others.
 This time Day headed east to Poland, hoping to get on a ship to Sweden.
-He was recaptured and sent back to Schubin, before being transferred back to Sagan.
+He was recaptured and sent back to Szubin, before being transferred back to Sagan.

 Stalag Luft III and the Great Escape

 Together with Roger Bushell, he planned and organised the "Great Escape".
-On 24 March 1944, Day and 75 others escaped and he made his way to Stettin.
-Disguised as a British colonel under guard by another escapee (Pavel Tobolski), who was dressed as a German soldier, they travelled by train, through Berlin, reaching Stettin on the evening of the next day.
+On 24 March 1944, Day and 75 others escaped and he made his way to Stettin (Szczecin).
+Disguised in a tailored uniform to look like a civilian suit, together with another escapee (Pawel Tobolski), who was dressed as a German soldier, the pair travelled by train, through Berlin, reaching Stettin on the evening of the next day.
 There they sought help from some French workers and were taken to a workers' camp.
 However, they were betrayed by an informer in the camp and arrested the following day.

 After a brief stay in the local jail, Day was taken to Berlin and was interviewed by Arthur Nebe, the man who selected the 50 escapers to be murdered, which included Tobolski.
 Day was spared execution.
 Day later said that Hitler had ordered his execution personally, but that Hermann Göring had asked him to relent because Day and his family were so well known to the public.